 Chuck Ingels is a master teacher on schoolyard-scale orchards.
 In this 2-hour segment he goes through the basics of fruit tree care.
 Below the videos we have outlines that break down the subjects so you can skip to the sections you need.

 Posts Categorized: Trees

-This is the third monthly post for the research project about perennial plants and perennialising annual plants providing food in temperate climate Australia — we have now completed the posts for Spring 2012.
+This is the late Autumn post for the ongoing research project about perennial plants and self-perpetuating annual plants providing food in temperate climate Australia.
 The original article introducing this project, stating its aims, and providing participant instructions, can be found here.
-Growers are sending me information… Read more »
+Growers are sending me information on a month-by-month basis, then this information is collated… Read more »

 Last year I took some time out to make a Zaytuna Farm Video Tour for you all (embedded here, with lots of photos and text).
 The positive comments, both on our site and on YouTube, along with additional questions (see comments below this post), encouraged us to make another!
 This new video, above, shot 11-12… Read more »

 As we move into the winter months here in Australia, it’s a great time to start planning and design your backyard food forest so you are ready to go in spring.
 Further, winter is a time when you can buy bare root trees, which are cheaper than stock that has been potted on.
 With this… Read more »

 This is the mid-Autumn post for the ongoing research project about perennial plants and self-perpetuating annual plants providing food in temperate climate Australia.
 The original article introducing this project, stating its aims, and providing participant instructions, can be found here.
 Growers are sending me information on a month-by-month basis, then this information is collated and… Read more »